-CFS produced a webinar on October 6, 2020 entitled “Does State-mandated Financial Education Affect Subjective Financial Well-being?”.
+CFS produced a webinar on October 6, 2020 entitled "Does State-mandated Financial Education Affect Subjective Financial Well-being?".
 Associate Professor Carly Urban presented research with CFS Director J. Michael Collins and Research Scientist Jeremy Burke on how state-mandated financial education in high school impacts subjective financial well-being.
-The research was supported by a grant from the FINRA Investor Education Foundation.
+The research was supported by a grant from the … Continue reading Webinar: Does State-mandated Financial Education Affect Subjective Financial Well-being?

 Newly Released Paper and Brief: Does State-mandated Financial Education Affect Financial Well-being?